jayposs/bobb/long-readme.md

 3. DB handler func creates response which is returned to client

 **Transactions**
-All requests are done inside a bbolt transaction.
+All requests are done inside a bolt transaction.
 Updates will be rolled back if a database error occurs.
 Updates are committed when a transaction completes successfully.

 ## API